polubis/Js-Cookbook/README.md

   // some expensive calculations
 }
 ```

-## `Map`

-The `Map` object holds **key-value pairs** and remembers the original insertion order of the keys.
-Any value (both objects and primitive values) may be used as either a key or a value.
-A `Map` object iterates its elements in insertion order — a for...of loop returns an array of `[key, value]` for each iteration.

-- A `Map` does not contain any keys by default.
-It only contains what is explicitly put into it - no prototype added - only own properties.

-## `WeakMap`

 ## Modules

 A **module** is a value that can be accessed by a **single reference**.
 If you have multiple pieces of data or functions that you want to expose in a module, they have to be **properties** on a **single object** that represents the **module**.